adamjstevenson/stripe-ruby-webhook-receipts/README.md

 Once this is running locally, you can use a service like [Ngrok](https://ngrok.com) to make the endpoint accessible at a URL like https://abcd1234.ngrok.io/webhook, then add the webhook endpoint in the [Stripe dashboard](https://dashboard.stripe.com/account/webhooks).

-You can find [test cards](https://stripe.com/docs/testing) on Stripe.
+You can find [test cards](https://stripe.com/docs/testing) on Stripe to create test customers and subscriptions.

 ## Other notes